Some health issues like to work together

 While mixing two or more single-benefit foods can “dilute” critical nutrients, a multi-condition food optimizes your pet’s nutrition needs for both conditions while ensuring that they are balanced with all other necessary nutrients.

 Hill’s understands the high likelihood of certain conditions occurring together.
-That's why our “Plus” products are designed to optimally aid in the management of both health conditions.
+That's why our “+” products are designed to be a part of management of multiple conditions as determined by your vet.

 Ask your veterinarian which therapeutic nutrition options are best for your pet.